 The same concept works for the hybrid cloud computing environment as well - based on the demand the cloud instance can be either scaled up or down.
 So, in general, hybrid cloud environments and microservices architectures go hand in hand.

 One of the best examples is the containers.
-The concept of containers is widely used in microservices architecture.
+The concept of containers is widely used in a microservices architecture.
 Whenever there is a need, the containers can be either created or destroyed automatically without affecting the application performance.

 If a considerable load has been observed, then the required containers are created automatically where the load balancer will start distributing the load to multiple services.

 Alternatively, if there is a decreasing demand for the load on the application, then the related containers are destroyed so that the effective utilization of resources is always maintained.

 When it comes to infrastructure considerations, the organizations have to look out for different components like maintenance, scalability, performance monitoring, and eventually hosting.

 So, the below aspects should be considered so that the team can properly design a microservices architecture based application.

 Especially if the organizations are opting for microservices-based applications, then the application should be designed in such a way that its flexibility and scalability concepts are not at all compromised.

 As per the standards, a cloud-native application is built on different logical layers based on the functionality and the deployment.
 Every layer has designated microservices which will eventually accomplish their own tasks.

 Though the layers are clubbed together, every layer acts independently.
 When compared to the three-tier traditional architecture, the stack is in the form of a hierarchy.
 But in cloud-native applications, the structure is a flat one where the service is exposed via an API.

 The different available layers and their usages are listed below: